-I usually write about fitness, but I also love growing foood.
+I usually write about fitness, but I also love growing food.
 Today I’m talking about buzz pollination of tomato plants.
-I tried to grow tomatoes in the sunset district of San Francisco for 20 years.
+I tried to grow tomatoes in the Sunset District of San Francisco for 20 years.
 People say it is possible, but I never had any luck.
 No matter what cultivar, how early I planted, fertilizer etc. I could never get more than one or two tomatoes off any plant before they die.
 I know why.
 Late blight.
 It begins with a brown spot on a leaf and two weeks later the entire plant is dead.
 Nothing you can do to stop it.
 But this year in May I moved to San Rafael, same hardiness zone as San Francisco, 10a, but dry.
 It’s a whole different ball game.
 I planted Juliet, Brandywine and Roma tomatoes and got a bountiful harvest, by my standards.
 After that long introduction, I’m going to tell you a secret to growing more, bigger and delicious tomatoes.

 The magic word is buzz pollination

 Tomatoes are supposed to be self-pollinating, their flowers have both the stamen that releases pollen and the pistil which collects it and sets the fruit.

 So ostensibly the flower pollinates itself.
 My friend Michiel came over and looked at my tomato plants.
 He said,” Wow those are big plants but not so much fruit.
 You know to shake them, right?”
 I said, “What?”
 “Yeah, you shake them and it gets the pollen out.”
 This sounded like hooey, so I looked it up.
 It turns out that the stamens don’t give up the pollen that easily and shaking the flowers or a little wind helps to release the pollen.

 But something does an even better job.